pavelkogan/blog-posts/2014-05-23-luks-full-disk-encryption.md

 cryptsetup luksAddKey /dev/sda1 /crypto_keyfile.bin
 ~~~

 I tried various methods to get GRUB to load the keyfile into memory and pass it to the kernel, without success.
-Then, I realised that the initrd itself is something GRUB loads into memory, and `mkinitcpio.conf` has a very convenient `FILES` option...
+Then, I realised that the `initrd` image is itself something GRUB loads into memory, and `mkinitcpio.conf` has a very convenient `FILES` option...

     FILES=/crypto_keyfile.bin